Intelligent-Instruments-Lab/notochord/README.md

 ```
 fluidsynth needs a soundfont to run, like this one: https://drive.google.com/file/d/1-cwBWZIYYTxFwzcWFaoGA7Kjx5SEjVAa/view

-run fluidsynth in a terminal.
+You can run fluidsynth in a terminal.
 For example, `fluidsynth -v -o midi.portname="fluidsynth" -o synth.midi-bank-select=mma ~/'Downloads/soundfonts/Timbres of Heaven (XGM) 4.00(G).sf2'`

-## Notochord MIDI Apps
+## Notochord Homunculus

 Notochord includes several [iipyper](https://github.com/Intelligent-Instruments-Lab/iipyper.git) apps which can be run in a terminal.
 They have a clickable text-mode user interface and connect directly to MIDI ports, so you can wire them up to your controllers, DAW, etc.

-The `homunculus` provides a text-based graphical interface to manage multiple input, harmonizing or autonomous notochord channels:
+The `homunculus` provides a text-based graphical interface to manage multiple input, harmonizing or autonomous notochord voices:
 ```
 notochord homunculus
 ```
 You can set the MIDI in and out ports with `--midi-in` and `--midi-out`.
 If you use a General MIDI synthesizer like fluidsynth, you can add `--send-pc` to also send program change messages.
+More information in the [Homunculus docs](https://intelligent-instruments-lab.github.io/notochord/reference/notochord/app/homunculus/#notochord.app.homunculus.main), or run `notochord homunculus --help`

 If you are using fluidsynth as above, try:
 ```